 Abstract

-Turbulent mixing in the ocean surface boundary layer is a key process that controls the exchange between the atmosphere, the boundary layer and the ocean interior.
-Contributions to the turbulence from waves, winds, and buoyancy convection have drawn much attention.
-By contrast, the relative contribution from submesoscale instabilities feeding on geostrophic shear remains unclear.
-Based on the outputs from a submesoscale-permitting global model with a nominal resolution of 1/48o, the turbulence regimes associated with four kinds of turbulence from Langmuir shear, submesoscale geostrophic shear, vertical buoyancy convection and ageostrophic shear in the surface boundary layer are investigated.
-Analysis of the turbulent kinetic energy budget shows that the submesoscale geostrophic shear makes a significant contribution to the boundary layer turbulence, despite its spatio-temporal intermittency.
-The work here updates our understanding of the submesoscale turbulence and provides a clue to improve the capability of ocean models in reproducing the surface boundary layer.
+Turbulent mixing in the ocean surface boundary layer is a key process that mediates the exchange of important properties (thermal energy, momentum, and carbon) between the atmosphere, its boundary layer, the oceanic boundary layer, and the ocean interior.
+Winds and cooling, and more recently waves, have dominated estimates of the energy sources for turbulent mixing.
+Transfers of the energy contained within ocean currents and fronts to turbulence has not been considered important.
+However, three recent advances are combined here to reevaluate ocean fronts as a source of energy: 1) demonstrations that the amount of energy converted from fronts to turbulence increases dramatically at small scales, 2) the first comparison of submesoscale-permitting models shows that they disagree at small-scales and require recalibration to properly scale energy sources, and 3) a new theory predicts the frontal arrest scale independent of lateral resolution of observations and models.
+Based on the outputs from a submesoscale-permitting global model with a nominal resolution of 1/48o and this theory, we can categorize upper ocean turbulence production associated with four energy sources: wave-driven Langmuir shear, wind-driven ageostrophic shear, frontal submesoscale geostrophic shear, and vertical buoyancy.
+Applying the recent theoretical advances to recalibrate marginally-resolved models and observations make our estimates of the last two terms larger, but even without recalibration they are consequential.
+In particular, the submesoscale geostrophic shear makes a significant global average contribution (what percentage??) to ocean boundary layer turbulence due to its intensity, despite its intermittency in space and time.
+As an example, the energy sources estimate from the OSMOSIS mooring array are reevaluated and compared to observed dissipation finding a different conclusion.
+This work invites a reappraisal of sampling scale in observations, model resolution and parameterizations, and other consequences of the global energy budget.

 Significance Statement

-The ocean surface boundary layer is a highly turbulent layer with homogenous properties.
-As the intermediate between the atmosphere and the ocean, quantifying the turbulent mixing in the layer is significant in understanding the exchange between the atmosphere and the ocean, and improving the model simulation capability.
-The turbulent mixing in the boundary layer is traditionally believed to be dominant by waves, winds and buoyancy convection.
-Recently, submesoscale instabilities (spatial scales of 0.1~10 km) that feed on the geostrophic shear have been found to also contribute to the turbulent mixing.
-However, the relative contribution of the submesoscale geostrophic shear to the boundary layer turbulence from a global perspective remains unclear.
-This work quantitatively classifies the relative contributions of the four kinds of turbulent energy sources and highlights the significant contribution of the geostrophic shear to the boundary layer turbulence globally.
+The ocean surface boundary layer is the most turbulent region of the ocean and a key part of the climate system affecting both the energy and carbon cycles.
+Turbulent mixing in the boundary layer is traditionally believed to be dominant by waves, winds and buoyancy convection.
+Recently, submesoscale phenomena (fronts, eddies, and other features on spatial scales of 0.1~10 km) have been shown to also contribute to the turbulent mixing.
+However, the global, integrative contribution of the submesoscale energy sources to boundary layer turbulence was unclear.
+This work uses a novel combination of methods to globally, quantitatively classify the contributions of the four major kinds of turbulent energy sources, including submesoscale sources.

 Introduction